Time to read: 7 mins

 What does pedigree cat insurance cover?

-Cat insurance covers vet costs arising from accidents and illnesses, and in our case, we could also cover your pedigree’s pre-existing conditions.
+Cat insurance covers vet costs arising from accidents and illnesses.
 The key parts of our cover include:

 - Up to £8,000 worth of vet fee cover